LucienTran/slate/source/index.html.md

 ### 2. Register a new device in Hut34

   * Now login to your Hut34 account.
 Click ["Register a Device"](https://platform.hut34.io/Registration/Create) link at the top of the page.
   * Complete device information.
-Now select "Dialogflow" under "Connection Types".
+Select "Dialogflow" under "Connection Types".
   * Paste the "Client access token" copied from step 1 to the "API key" textbox.

 ![alt text](/images/dialogFlow2.png)

   * Press the "Register" button.
 You will now be redirected to the "Device List" page and you should now see your device in this list.
-Now copy your "Device key" from this list.
+Copy your "Device key" from this list.
 This will be used in the next step.

 ![alt text](/images/dialogFlow3.png)